rippedpiracy/site/docs/PC Software/games.md

 description: Where to get Games from safely and efficiently.

 ## General Torrent
+**NOTE: Some of these sites have fake and mirror sites, you should only use the ones we linked.**

 **[1337x](https://1337x.to) (Torrent)**

-A very popular Torrenting site which has an incredible amount of content, but also have major downsides including a bad moderation team in general (not banning uploaders who have uploaded Malware in the past) and an *incredibly* unsafe Software category (Don't get Software Releases apart from Games off this site).
+A very popular Torrenting site which has an incredible amount of content, but also has major downsides including a bad moderation team in general (not banning uploaders who have uploaded Malware in the past) and an *incredibly* unsafe Software category.
-**_Note: Stay away from Torrents marked IGGGAMES, xGIROx, Seyter, Qoob, nosTEAM, CorePack, crackshash, Crackzsoft and SadeemPC._**
+**NOTE: Dont get Software Releases from this site and for Games; stay away from Torrents by IGGGAMES, xGIROx, Seyter, Qoob, nosTEAM and CorePack.**
-**_Note: 1337x has a lot of fake and mirror sites, you should only use the one we linked._**

 **[Rarbg](https://rarbg.to) (Torrent)**

 A very safe site to get Games from, mostly Scene Releases which they have auto uploading Bots for.
 If you use a VPN get ready to solve CAPTCHAs.
-**_Note: As this is also a very famous Torrent Tracker, only use it's original link._**

 ## Repackers

 **[FitGirl](https://fitgirl-repacks.site) (Torrent / DDL)**

-One of the most well known and reputable Repackers out there, very active and provides Torrent links with DDL mirrors.
+One of the most well known and reputable Repacker out there, very active and provides Torrent links with DDL mirrors.
 Only downside being the Repacks can take a long time to install depending on your hardware.
-**_Note: FitGirl also has a lot of fake sites which spread Malware, only use the original linked here and her uploads on 1337x/etc._**
+Mostly uploads on 1337x.to, RuTor.info, Tapocheck.net and some DDL mirrors that will be linked on her site.

 **[DODI](https://dodi-repacks.site) (Torrent / DDL)**

 Another active Repacker that provides Torrent links with DDL mirrors.
 Usually takes shorter to install compared to FitGirl while having ever so slightly bigger Releases.
+Other than DDL mirrors on his site, he uploads on 1337x.to.

 **[Masquerade](https://masquerade.site) (DDL / Torrent)**